 -

-Independent gallery space in Oaxaca dedicated to exhibiting the work of local and international artists.
+Between 2019 and 2020, I co-directed La Señora, an independent gallery space in Oaxaca dedicated to exhibiting the work of local and international artists.
 The project served as a meeting point for the artistic community, offering a continuous program of exhibitions, workshops, and public film screenings.
 Through a collaborative and self-managed practice, La Señora sought to foster exchange across artistic disciplines and contexts, and to explore alternative forms of production, dialogue, and cultural participation.

 -